MontiCore/cd4analysis/README.md

 The CD languages are mainly intended for
-1. Analysis modelling (i.e. structures of the system context as well as data structures of the system)
+1. Analysis modelling (i.e. structures of the system context as well as data structures of the system),
-1. Code modelling (implementation) oriented
+1. Code modelling (implementation) oriented, including method signatures,
-1. Generating of code, data tables, transport functions and more
+1. Generating code, data tables, transport functions and more.
-1. It is also possible, to use CDs only as intermediate structure to map from one or more other DSLs into an object-oriented target language, such as Java or C++.
+1. It is also possible to use CDs only as intermediate structure to map from one or more other DSLs into an object-oriented target language, such as Java or C++.
    (E.g. the MontiCore generator maps grammars to CDs before generating code from there).
+1. Finally CDs can also be used as reported results from any other generation or analysis process.

 # An Example Model